 This is a collaborative post.

-This means that sooner or later, you may find yourself in some kind of dispute with your family.
+Sooner or later, you may find yourself in some kind of dispute with your family.
 Of course, sometimes, this is small.
 Perhaps your sibling is unhappy that you’re unable to fly out for their wedding, despite them requiring you to purchase plane tickets half the world away to attend, something not financially feasible to you without help).
 Often, family issues and arguments like this can dissipate or will resolve positively.

 But what if this is not the case?
 What then?
 Sometimes, the closeness you have to others in your family can make this situation all the more suffocating, and that can be a problem.
 With the following advice, we hope you can find the resolution you seek: